 Your studio can be a "magnet" for extra publicity.
-The creative space of the artist, crafts person, writer or musician has mythical interest to the lay person.
+The creative space of the artist, craftsperson, writer, or musician has a mythical interest to the layperson.
 They want to see where the magic happens.
 It is a very popular myth that being a creative person in any media is "fun" and inspiring.
 They want to share in the joy of creativity.

 Fix up your studio.
-This doesn't mean make it entirely neat, tidy and perfect.
+This doesn't mean making it entirely neat, tidy, and perfect.
 I mean give it "character" and the personality of the artist.
 Make your studio look like no other place on earth.
-Display your sources of inspiration; share images from your sketch book or the objects that inspire new ideas and forms.
+Display your sources of inspiration; share images from your sketchbook or the objects that inspire new ideas and forms.
 If you have no wall space, hang inspirations from the ceiling, decorate your tables and chairs (even if you found them on the street for free).
 Embellish, paint, create.
 Make your creative space reflect and express your aesthetic and the artist's voice.

 Whenever I am feeling uninspired about my artwork, I take a break and put some time into enhancing my studio space, just adding a little more here or there.
 Sometimes it is my "warm-up" to get me working in the studio on more important pieces....and believe me, my studio can be cold since there is no heat.